apache/pulsar/site2/docs/client-libraries-java.md

         .build();
 ```

-> #### Default broker URLs for standalone clusters
+> ### Default broker URLs for standalone clusters
-> If you're running a cluster in [standalone mode](getting-started-standalone.md), the broker will be available at the `pulsar://localhost:6650` URL by default.
+> If you run a cluster in [standalone mode](getting-started-standalone.md), the broker is available at the `pulsar://localhost:6650` URL by default.

-If you create a client, you may use the `loadConf` configuration.
-Available parameters used in `loadConf` are as follows:
+If you create a client, you can use the `loadConf` configuration.
+The following parameters are available in `loadConf`.

 | Type | Name | <div style="width:260px">Description</div> | Default
 |---|---|---|---